 Colt Group Modern Slavery Act Statement

-This statement is made by Colt Group S.A. as the ultimate parent company of the Colt Group of Companies.
+This statement is made by Colt Group Holdings Limited as the ultimate parent company of the Colt Group of Companies.
 At Colt, we are committed to running our business responsibly.
 We strive to maintain the highest ethical principles and to respect human rights.
 Our Code of Business Conduct which is integral to all supplier contracts, sets out the overall standards and commitments towards ethical conduct, anti-corruption and legal compliance.
 These standards extend to Colt’s suppliers, partners, agents, directors, employees and subcontractors.

 Our organisation and our supply chain